Connie Johnson (baseball): Final years

 Johnson then returned to the minors to play for the Vancouver Mounties of the Pacific Coast League from 1959 to 1960.
 He finished his career in 1961, while pitching with the Pericos de Puebla in the Mexican League.
 In 182 minor league games, he went 76-44 with a 3.34 ERA in 1034.0 innings.

 Caribbean highlights

-In between, Johnson played winter ball with the Spur Cola Colonites club of the Panamanian League, who won the 1950-51 pennant and represented Panama in the 1951 Caribbean Series.
+In between, Johnson played winter ball with the Spur Cola Colonites club of the Panamanian League, which won the 1950-51 pennant and represented Panama in the 1951 Caribbean Series.
 The team's only victory in the series came behind a strong pitching effort from Johnson, who pitched a two-run, eight-hit complete game over the highly favored Leones del Habana Cuban team.

 Afterwards, Johnson pitched for the Tigres de Marianao in the 1954-55 Cuban League season, and was a bright spot for the last-place Marianao, going 12-11 with a 3.29 ERA while leading the league in strikeouts (123), shutouts (5) and innings pitched (174 2/3).

 After his playing days, Johnson worked for the Ford Motor Company in Kansas City, Missouri, retiring in 1985.
 He died in 2004 at the age of 81.